avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 - What should the epoch duration $D$ be set to?

 - Is it safe for `PChainEpochHeight` and `PChainHeight` to differ significantly within a block, due to [unbounded epoch duration](#epoch-duration-bounds)?

+## Reference Implementation

+An implementation of this ACP for avalanchego can be found [here](https://github.com/ava-labs/avalanchego/pull/4238)

 ## Acknowledgements